bmeyer99/docaiche/docs/MCP_IMPLEMENTATION_PLAN.md

 The three-phase Scaffold-Stitch approach transforms a complex integration project into a series of manageable, validated components that build systematically toward a robust, maintainable, and scalable MCP implementation.

-By following this plan, the development team will deliver a best-in-class MCP server that showcases DocaiChe's intelligent documentation capabilities while providing AI agents with seamless access to comprehensive, up-to-date documentation resources.
+By following this plan, the development team will deliver a best-in-class MCP server that showcases DocAIche's intelligent documentation capabilities while providing AI agents with seamless access to comprehensive, up-to-date documentation resources.